Yongle Emperor's campaigns against the Mongols: Second campaign

 The Ming court's attitude became more disdainful and negative toward the Oirat Mongols.
 The Yongle Emperor denied the Oirat chieftain Mahmud's request for the bestowal of rewards to his followers who had fought against Bunyashiri and Arughtai.
 Mahmud soon became angered by the Ming court's disregard toward him.
-He imprisoned Ming envoys, so the Yongle Emperor sent the eunuch envoy Hai T'ung in an unsuccessful attempt to secure their release.

-In 1413, feeling threatened, Mahmud dispatched 30,000 Mongol troops to Kerulen River against Ming China.
-Late 1413, Arughtai informed the Ming court that Mahmud had crossed the Kerulen River, which would prove to trigger an imminent war with Ming China.
+He imprisoned Ming envoys, so the Yongle Emperor sent the eunuch envoy Hai Tong in an unsuccessful attempt to secure their release.
+In 1413, Mahmud besieged Karakorum city and feeling threatened, he dispatched 30,000 Mongol troops to Kherlen River against the Ming.
+In late 1413, Arughtai informed the Ming court that Mahmud had crossed the Kherlen River, which triggered an imminent war with the Ming.

 On 6 April 1414, the Yongle Emperor departed from Beijing to lead a military campaign against the Oirat Mongols.
-The Ming army advanced via Xinghe to Kerulen, to meet the Oirats in battle at the upper Tula River.
-The battle between the Ming army and Oirats ensued between the upper courses of the Tula and Kerulen rivers.
-The Oirats were overwhelmed by the heavy bombardment of the Ming cannons.
-They were greatly reduced and were forced to retreat.
-Mahmud and the puppet khan Delbek fled from the Ming army.
+The Ming army advanced via Xinghe to Kherlen, where it met the Oirats in battle between the upper courses of the Tula and Kherlen rivers.
+The Oirats were overwhelmed by the heavy bombardment from the Ming cannons, suffered heavy losses, and were forced to retreat.
+Mahmud and the puppet khan Delbeg fled from the Ming army.
 The Yongle Emperor returned to Beijing in August 1414.

 Arughtai excused himself from battle on the claim that he was allegedly unable to join due to illness.
-Even though Mahmud sought out reconciliation with Ming China, the Yongle Emperor looked to the thought with much suspicion.
-In any regard, before anything could happen, Arughtai had attacked and killed Mahmud and Delbek in 1416.
+Even though Mahmud sought reconciliation with the Ming, the Yongle Emperor viewed the thought with much suspicion.
+Before anything could happen, Arughtai attacked and killed Mahmud and Delbeg in 1416.